cc-archive/labs/_posts/2014-12-12-weekend-hacks.md

 In building [The List app](http://github.com/creativecommons/list), I have picked up a bunch of cheap Android phones from Amazon.
-This, coupled with my natural hoarding abilities has left me with a desk covered in phones.
-The severe lack of USB ports on most modern laptops (my ThinkPad has three, and my external keyboard and mouse use two of them) left me withthe job of finding an interesting solution to the problem.
+This, coupled with my natural hoarding abilities has left me with a desk covered in phones (thanks to Rob Myers and all the other people who gave me their old G1 phones in the past) but sadly, the severe lack of USB ports on most modern laptops (my ThinkPad has three, and my external keyboard and mouse use two of them) left me with the job of finding an interesting solution to the problem.

 At Mozfest in London, I saw a demo by Dave Green and Dave Page of their [CheapSynth project](http://cheapsynth.com), which takes an old